 My target species is classed by the IUCN as NT/LC/Not assessed.
 Is my project eligible?

-To qualify for CLP funding any target species must usually be listed as globally threatened.
-For CLP, this means having an IUCN categorisation of Vulnerable (VU), Endangered (EN), or Critically Endangered (CR).
+.
+Species must have an IUCN categorisation of Vulnerable (VU), Endangered (EN), or Critically Endangered (CR).
 Projects focused on Data Deficient species (DD) are also eligible provided the applicant can demonstrate an urgent need for conservation action.
 For projects that focus on multiple species, at least one species per taxonomic group being studied should be classed as threatened.
 If a project has target species that are not in any of the above categories, an applicant must provide sufficient evidence – usually in the form of peer-reviewed literature – that suggests that urgent conservation action is required.

 The most up-to-date IUCN listings are available from: http://www.iucnredlist.org/search

 Can CLP funding be used to cover laboratory work?

 CLP awards do not usually cover significant costs relating to laboratory analysis.
 Projects that involve laboratory analyses must justify why this work is critical and urgent for conservation.

 Can CLP funding be used to help support existing projects?

 NO. Projects must be undertaking new work as opposed to supporting the continuation of an already established project.
 The exceptions to this are the Follow-up and Leadership Awards, which are offered to projects that have already been the recipient of a CLP award.

 Can CLP funding be used to cover salaries?

 CLP awards cannot be used to cover salaries for team members or external advisers.
 However, CLP guidelines do allow for reasonable stipends to cover basic living expenses.
 It is important that your proposal includes clear justification and itemisation of costs for any stipends you wish to cover using CLP funding.